 Chronic pain can be an annoying problem that can pretty much take over a person’s life.
 It does not matter where the pain is, the fact that it gets worse on activity and can even disrupt a person’s sleep means it can become the reason why people develop a low mood, perform poorly at work and have difficulty managing normal daily activities at home.

 There have been significant advances in chronic pain management over the last decade or two.
 These days, there are pain specialists who offer specialized pain treatments that help manage chronic pain.
-Botulinum toxin has been explored as an option in chronic pain management, and in this article we shall take a look at whether this management strategy actually helps patients with chronic back pain or not.
+Botulinum toxin has been explored as an option in chronic pain management, and in this article, we shall take a look at whether this management strategy actually helps patients with chronic back pain or not.

 How Botox® works

 Many of you have heard of celebrities getting Botox® injections to get rid of fine lines and wrinkles on their face.
-While cosmetic use of Botox® is popular, what many do not know is that Botox® also helps treat muscles spasms in conditions such as spastic disorders, blepharospasm and even cerebral palsy, to name but a few.
+While cosmetic use of Botox® is popular, what many do not know is that Botox® also helps treat muscle spasms in conditions such as spastic disorders, blepharospasm and even cerebral palsy, to name but a few.
 It works by acting on the nerve fibers and blocks the conduction of nerve signals that are transmitted through them to the muscles, thus helping to relax the muscles.

-Botox® for chronic pain
+Botox® for pain

-Given this function of blocking nerve fibres, one could assume that Botox® would be extremely useful in blocking the flow of pain signals through nerves.
+Given this function of blocking nerve fibers, one could assume that Botox® would be extremely useful in blocking the flow of pain signals through nerves.
 In fact, a handful of studies have now confirmed their benefit in managing patients with chronic neck pain.
 The effect was more pronounced when combined with physical therapy.
 This combination works because Botox® relaxes the muscles and physical therapy helps increase the flexibility of the muscles, thus reducing pain.

 In addition to this, Botox® presents itself as a safer option as it is performed by licensed medical practitioners and is not associated with the side effects that oral medication can bring with them.

-So now that we have seen that Botox® can actually help reduce pain, why is it not offered as a first line treatment to patients with chronic pain?
+So now that we have seen that Botox® can actually help reduce pain, why is it not offered as a first-line treatment to patients with chronic pain?

 Well, the reasons are a few.